astronomer/astro-docs/enterprise/next/05_customize-airflow/04_kubernetes-executor.md

 - Service accounts
 - Airflow image

 Each pod is spun up according to a [pod template](https://github.com/astronomer/airflow-chart/blob/master/files/pod-template-file.yaml).
-This template can be copied and modified for individual uses cases.
+This template can be copied and modified for individual use cases.
 For example, one Airflow task might require more GPUs than all other tasks; for this task alone, you can provision additional GPUs via a modified pod template.

 This guide explains how to configure the pod template and apply it to both Airflow Deployments and tasks.
-In addition, examples of how you might want to configure the pod template for given situations are included in a reference section.
+For more information on configuring specific pod template values, reference the [Kubernetes API documentation](https://v1-16.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#podspec-v1-core).

 Note that you must have an Airflow Deployment on Astronomer running with the Kubernetes Executor to follow these steps.
 For more information on configuring an Executor, read [Configure a Deployment](/docs/enterprise/next/deploy/configure-deployment)

 ## Configure the Kubernetes Executor Using an Existing Pod Template

-By default, Airflow Deployments on Astronomer use Astronomer's [pod template](https://github.com/astronomer/airflow-chart/blob/master/files/pod-template-file.yaml) to construct each pod.
-If you're creating a new Deployment, you can simply modify the default pod template and apply that template to the Deployment or an individual task.
+By default, Airflow Deployments on Astronomer use a [pod template](https://github.com/astronomer/airflow-chart/blob/master/files/pod-template-file.yaml) to construct each pod.
+If you're creating a new Deployment, you can simply modify the default pod template and apply that template to the Deployment or an individual task as described in the next two sections.

 If you need to update a pod template for an existing Deployment, we recommend pulling the template directly from the Deployment and editing that version instead.
 To do so: